cwcrystal8/datacommons-docsite/api/rest/v1/bulk_info_place.md

 Get basic information about multiple [places](/api/rest/v1/getting_started#place).

 This API returns basic information on multiple places, given each of their DCIDs.
-The information provided is per place, and includes the place's name, type (City, State, Country, etc.), as well as information on all "parent" places that contain the place queried.
+The information provided is per place, and includes the place's name, type (city, state, country, etc.), as well as information on all parent places that contain the place queried.

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Tip:</b><br />